 2) MT Array

 The systematic mapping of the 3-D geoelectrical structure of CONUS continued in 2019 and 2020 under NASA support, starting with the completion of Southern California and parts of Southern Nevada.
-From 2019 onward, this activity is referred to as MTArray to reflect the change in funding source and the continuation of this activity in 2020 and beyond through a cooperative agreement between USGS and OSU.
-We currently project that we'll complete mapping the conterminous USA by mid-2024.
+From 2019 onward, this activity is referred to as US MTArray to reflect the change in funding source and the continuation of this activity in 2020 and beyond through cooperative agreements between USGS and OSU.
+We successfully completed mapping the conterminous USA in June, 2024 by extracting the final station in Louisiana, the last of nearly 1800 total.
 To see an up-to-date map of MT Array stations and the status of each station, please follow the MTArray link on this web site's homepage.